Haveli of Nau Nihal Singh: Location

 The haveli is located within the Walled City of Lahore, and is located near the Mori Gate in the southern half of the walled city.
 The haveli is also near the Bhatti Gate and Lohari Gate.

 History

-The haveli was built around the late 1830s for Kanwar Nau Nihal Singh, by his grandfather and founder of the Sikh Empire, Maharaja Ranjit Singh.
+The haveli was built around late 1836-37 for Kanwar Nau Nihal Singh, by his grandfather and founder of the Sikh Empire, Maharaja Ranjit Singh.
 The mansion was intended to be a personal residence for Nau Nihal Singh.
 His grandmother, Maharani Datar Kaur, too played a considerable role in habilitation of the haveli.

-In 1841 Nau Nihal Singh's widow, Bibi Sahib Kaur Sahiba, delivered a stillborn son minutes before her own death.
-This prompted his mother, Maharani Chand Kaur to give up her claim on the golden throne of Punjab.
+In 1841 Nau Nihal Singh's widow, Bibi Sahib Kaur, delivered a stillborn son minutes before her own death.
+This prompted his mother, Maharani Chand Kaur to give up her claim as a regent to the golden throne of Punjab.
 The dowager Maharani retired to this haveli and received a pension of 900,000 rupees.
-However her enemies still saw her as a threat and she was battered to death with wooden pikes by her servants on 11 June 1842.
+However, her enemies still saw her as a threat and she was battered to death with wooden pikes by her servants on 11 June 1842.

-The haveli has been used, since the British colonial era, to house the Victoria Girls' High School.
+The haveli has been used for over 100 years, since the British colonial era, to house the Victoria Girls' High School.